near/NEPs/specs/Standards/NonFungibleToken/Core.md

 // Returns the token with the given `token_id` or `null` if no such token. function nft_token(token_id: string): Token|null {}

+// Returns the holder of the token with the given `token_id`.
+In the core,
+// the holder of the token is identical to the owner of the token, but this
+// method will be expanded on in further standards. function nft_holder(token_id: string): String|null {}
 ```

 The following behavior is required, but contract authors may name this function something other than the conventional `nft_resolve_transfer` used here.